Positioning vs. Messaging – Key Differences and Similarities

 Similarities and Differences

-Positioning and messaging often overlap as you construct your messaging architecture, so how do you know which is which?
+Positioning and messaging often overlap as a brand constructs the messaging architecture, so how do they differ?

 Positioning and Messaging Differences

-These are ways by which positioning and messaging differ from each other:
+These are ways in which positioning and messaging differ from each other:

-• Timing: Positioning is determined before any messaging can take shape, while messaging is created after clear positioning.
+• Timing: Positioning is determined before any messaging can take shape, while messaging is created after precise positioning.

 • Focus: Positioning is an internal exercise, while messaging has an external focus.

-• Function: Positioning aligns internal teams on your brand’s story, while messaging speaks to your target audience about the value of your brand and influences their behavior.
+• Function: Positioning aligns internal teams on the brand’s story, while messaging speaks to the target audience about the value of your brand and influences their behavior.

-• Content: Positioning is the context behind your story, while messaging is the content your audience consumes.
+• Content: Positioning is the context behind the story, while messaging is the content the audience consumes.

-• Objective: Positioning aims to understand how best to communicate your brand value, while messaging is how you tell your target audience the benefits they gain by choosing your brand.
+• Objective: Positioning aims to understand how best to communicate the brand’s value, while messaging is about conveying to the target audience the benefits they gain by choosing a brand.

-• Consistency: Positioning stays the same over time, while messaging evolves with industry shifts or to adapt to changes in your target audience.
+• Consistency: Positioning remains the same over time, while messaging evolves in response to industry shifts or changes in the target audience.

 Messaging and Positioning Similarities